Portsmouth Direct line: Woking to Guildford

-The London and Southampton line ran through Woking, and on 10 May 1844 the Guildford Junction Railway was authorised to construct a six-mile branch from there to the important manufacturing town of Guildford.
+The London and Southampton line ran through Woking, and on 10 May 1844 the Guildford Junction Railway was authorised by the Guildford Junction Railway Act 1844 (7 & 8 Vict. c. v) to construct a six-mile branch from there to the important manufacturing town of Guildford.
 The authorised share capital was £55,000.
 The company was backed by the LSWR; it opened four days late (because of doubts about the stability of the tunnel at Fareham) on 5 May 1845.
-An Act of 21 July 1845 authorised the company's absorption by the LSWR, and this was put into effect on 4 August 1845.
+The Guildford Junction Railway Act 1845 (8 & 9 Vict. c. lxxxvi) of 21 July authorised the company's absorption by the LSWR, and this was put into effect on 4 August 1845.
 The transfer cost the LSWR £75,000.
 It was the first part of the eventual Portsmouth Direct Line to become operational, although there is no evidence that this was the long-term objective.

 The Guildford Junction line was planned to be laid using a novel—and almost certainly impractical—wooden permanent way system.
 The LSWR saw that Guildford would be a useful starting point for a railway to the south coast at Chichester, but the wooden track was an obvious objection.
-Nevertheless an extension to Chichester linking with a planned line from Fareham offered the best chance of defeating a proposed Direct Portsmouth Railway.
+Nevertheless, an extension to Chichester linking with a planned line from Fareham offered the best chance of defeating a proposed Direct Portsmouth Railway.
 On 27 September 1844 the Guildford Junction company agreed to sell to the LSWR for £75,000.
 The LSWR agreed, but at its own expense the Guildford Junction was to complete its single line by 1 May 1845 in conventional track instead of wood, with earthworks and bridges suitable for later doubling.